Anti-Inflammatory Diet Plan →

 Sit, Stay…Blend?
 The Best Frozen Treat for Dogs!

-The truth is, I’m a dog mom to a Vizsla named Oakley who, unfortunately, has a sensitive stomach.
+I’m a dog mom to a Vizsla named Oakley who, unfortunately, has a sensitive stomach.
 In fact, most Vizslas do!
 Luckily, I’ve learned that with the right foods, they’re super manageable.
 As a result, I’ve become somewhat of a pro at prepping dog food throughout the years.

-Dog-Mom Tip: If you’re wondering if your pup has a sensitive stomach, read this article… Then go check their bowel movement.
+Dog-Mom Tip: If you’re wondering if your pup has a sensitive stomach, read this article.
+Then go check their bowel movement.
 Yes, I just said that. 😉

-Safe Ingredients for Frozen Dog Treat Recipes
+Safe Ingredients for Dog Treats

 Of course, when it comes to making dog treats, it’s important to only use ingredients deemed safe for dogs.
 Luckily, the American Kennel Club has released a list of dog-safe human foods to ease any concerns, and I have double-checked that all of the ingredients for these frozen dog treats are listed.
 Even better, you likely already have them all waiting in your kitchen!